nvidia-holoscan/holohub/applications/endoscopy_tool_tracking_distributed/cpp/README.md

 # Distributed Endoscopy Tool Tracking

-Similar to the Endoscopy Tool Tracking application, the distributed version divides the application into three fragments:
+This application is similar to the Endoscopy Tool Tracking application, but the distributed version divides the application into three fragments:

-1. Video Input: get video input from an AJA card, a Yuan card or a pre-recorded video file.
+1. Video Input: get video input from a pre-recorded video file.
 2. Inference: run the inference using LSTM and run the post-processing script.
 3. Visualization: display input video and inference results.